-My experience - we rented one for our first burn.
+My experience - I owned an RV for years and we rented one for our first burn.
 We booked it in January after getting tickets and the closest we could find was in Salt Lake City, Utah.
 Between the rental and gas it ran us about 4,000.00 for the week.
 We didn't use the air conditioning or the heat, the refrigerator was almost useless, but we did sleep and cook in it and use the facilities.
 Was it worth 4k?
-In my opinion no, and we will be tenting it from now on.
+In my opinion no, and we will be tenting or box trucking it from now on.

 One word - DON'T!
 Cutting wood, foam boards, pipe, etc... can create a huge amount of difficult to clean up moop as well as being more difficult in the ever present wind.
 If you absolutely must cut something on the playa put a tarp down and wait for a lull in the wind - but even that should be reserved for emergencies.